 because it is constantly moving, there is always a blurring and

-jittering of images in a scope.
+jittering of images in a telescope.
 Astronomers call this "seeing."

-(in seconds of arc) caused by atmospheric turbulence.
+a star image (in seconds of arc) caused by atmospheric

-dominates diffraction in most cases, so having a better telescope often
+determining resolution in most cases, so having a better telescope

-does not improve performance.
-Instead, you may need a better observing site.
+often does not improve performance.
+Instead, you may need a better

 Below is an enlarged image of the bright star Betelgeuse taken with a